hiringManager/windowsComfort/README.md

   * Disabling Aero Shake
   * Enable old Windows Sound Mixer and Photo Viewer
   * Most anything else that Explorer is capable of.
-(With a slight amount of breakage)
-* **Powertoys** - Many Various Useful Tools
+(With a slight amount of breakage) **Powertoys** - Many Various Useful Tools
   * Hotkeys
   * Runner (very featureful, but kinda eh)
   * Other quasi-useful utilities

-* [Files‎ ](https://www.microsoft.com/en-us/p/files/9nghp3dx8hdx?activetab=pivot:overviewtab)Terribly named but fantastic File Manager (Although in their defense 'Dolphin' and 'Thunar' suffer the same fate...
+* [Files ](https://www.microsoft.com/en-us/p/files/9nghp3dx8hdx?activetab=pivot:overviewtab) - Terribly named but fantastic File Manager (Although in their defense 'Dolphin' and 'Thunar' suffer the same fate...
 And p much all Linux file managers now that I think about it.
 Nautilus?
 PCMANFM-QT?
 Really?)
   * You must enable split layout
   * No dark mode?
 My eyes tho.
 OwO
   * Can be laggy, but has toggle features for performance.